-

 Communication

-Current unit always found on the website: MrEscience.com Communication between the students, the parents and the teacher is the key to a successful school year.
-Parents can call and leave messages at the school office (462-0919) for me and I will be happy to return the call within 24 hours.
-Parents and students, both can contact me by Email with any questions you may have.
-Another more immediate way to ask questions or simply talk to me about any concerns is on Another more immediate way to ask questions or simply talk to me about any concerns is my website BLOG.
-I am usually “on line” most evenings.
+Current unit of study is always found on the website: MrEscience.com.
+Communication between the students, the parents and the teacher is the key to a successful school year.
+Parents can call and leave messages at the school office (949-465-1950) for me and I will be happy to return the call within 24 hours.
+Parents and students, both can contact me by Email (home or school) with any questions you may have.
+Another more immediate way to ask questions or simply talk to me about any concerns is texting me on my cell phone .The kids have often used my Twitter and/or Facebook account to stay in touch.
 The students have used this time “on line” in the past to ask homework & study questions and simply to let me know what concerns they may have.
-It seems to be an effective way to get information out (i.e. away messages, etc.)
+It is also the way I can update friends, family, parents and students on the treatment and status of my Cancer.
+It seems to be an effective way to get information out (i.e. tweets, Facebook status updates etc.)

 Back to Top